 Sustainability Competencies (CDS) are voluntary based activities, achievable by all Ca' Foscari students and entitled of 1 extra-curriculum credit and an Open Badge.

 To register the sustainability credit, it is required to include the Sustainability Competencies in your Study Plan and to enroll in this moodle.
-In every Department has been designated a representative teacher to contact for defining the research theme.
+In every Department has been designated a contact professor to contact for defining the research theme.
 Activities may concern participating to conferences and workshops, bibliographic or scientific research, ground activities and so on.
 Activities can be individually or collectively developed, cross-Departments or not, and must end up with a paper or any other composition (e.g.: videos, articles et cetera) that could be evaluated by the representative.

 Exemples of themes

 - communication of sustainability, focused on a journalistic approach on sustainability

 - historical analysis of economical, social and environmental sustainability models

 - environmental connection with specific historical-artistic events